-Two fireballs spotted flying over Ireland on Monday night
+Two fireballs were spotted over Ireland on Monday evening, Astronomy Ireland has confirmed.

 They appeared in the skies at around 6.50pm on Monday and were visible as far east as South Yorkshire, but were seen most clearly over Ireland.

 Fireballs, also known as falling or shooting stars are large meteors that shine brighter than Venus, the brightest “star-like object” that can be seen with the naked eye.

 Most meteors are caused by small particles of dust that were left behind by comets.
 It is a high-velocity body of matter from space which illuminates the sky due to friction with the atmosphere.

 The brighter meteors come from larger particles.
 Fireballs are probably caused by objects the size of a pea and larger, according to the Astronomy Ireland website.

 However, most comets leave very few large particles behind them “so most fireballs probably come from pieces of smashed off asteroids as the result of something (probably another asteroid) colliding with an asteroid, probably millions of years ago.”

 Fireballs are quite rare and are rarely seen in the sky so sightings don’t happen very often.

 Heather Lang and her mother, Julie, saw the fireball in Sligo, “My Mum, Julie, and I were driving outside Tubbercurry, Co.
 Sligo facing southeast, when we saw in the sky in front of us what looked like a very big and very close shooting star.